 It is respectfully submitted that, as is plain from the terms of the Notice of Appointment of Arbitrator filed in the arbitration by Respondent No. 1 on 8th May 2001 (Exhibit “H” hereto), Respondent No. 1 made an election to submit itself to the jurisdiction of the arbitral tribunal, to defend the claims advanced therein by the Petitioner on their merits and to bring a counterclaim in relation to the very matters which Respondent No. 1 now seeks to have determined by Respondent No. 2.

+(L) Further Notices served by DPC under the PPA

-(L) On 7 April 2001, the Petitioner notified Respondent No. 1, under clause 16.3 of the PPA, of the occurrence of certain events and circumstances that had or were likely to have a material and adverse effect upon the Petitioner’s ability to perform its obligations under the PPA and which constituted events and circumstances of “Political Force Majeure” as defined in the 16.3PPA.
+On 7th April 2001, the Petitioner gave notice to Respondent No. 1, pursuant to the provisions of Clause 16.3 of the PPA, of the occurrence of certain events and circumstances that had or were likely to have a material and adverse effect upon the Petitioner’s ability to perform its obligations under the PPA and which constituted events and circumstances of Political Force Majeure (as defined in Clause 16.3 of the PPA).

-On 19 May 2001, the Petitioner issued two Preliminary Termination Notices to Respondent No. 1 under Clause 17.2 of the PPA on the grounds (inter alia) that Respondent No. 1 had (a) failed to pay sums exceeding U.S.$100,000 owed by it to the Petitioner under the PPA on their respective due dates for payment and (b) had evinced an intention not to be bound by the PPA.
+Further, on 19th May 2001, the Petitioner served two Preliminary Termination Notices on Respondent No. 1 pursuant to the provisions of Clause 17.2 of the PPA on the grounds (inter alia) that Respondent No. 1 had (a) failed to pay sums exceeding U.S.$100,000 owed by it to the Petitioner under the PPA on their respective due dates for payment and (b) had evinced an intention not to be bound by the PPA.

-(M) ’s of the PPA
+(M) MSEB’s Notice of Rescission of the PPA

-By a notice dated 23 May 2001I, received received byby the Petitioner on 24 May 2001, Respondent No. 1 purported to avoid/rescind othe PPA with immediate effect.
-A copy of the said notice dated 23 May 2001 is annexed hereto and marked EXHIBIT “F”.
+By a letter dated 23rd May 2001 (a copy of which is annexed hereto and marked Exhibit “I”), and received by the Petitioner on 24th May 2001, Respondent No. 1 purported to give notice of the rescission and/or to avoid the PPA with immediate effect.

-By a letter dated 25th May 2001 Jaddressed by the Petitioner to the Respondent No. 1, the Petitioner(), inter-alia, denied that the PPA was voidable (in whole or in part), or, that it had been rescinded or avoided by Respondent No. 1. and reiterated that the PPA is valid, effective and binding upon Respondent No. 1.
+By a letter dated 25th May 2001 (a copy of which is annexed hereto and marked Exhibit “J”) addressed to the Respondent No. 1, the Petitioner, (inter alia), denied that the PPA was voidable (in whole or in part), or, that it had been rescinded or avoided by Respondent No. 1.
+The Petitioner set out its position as being that the PPA was valid, effective and binding upon Respondent No. 1.
 Consequently, a dispute or difference between the Petitioner and Respondent No. 1 came into existence which fell within the scope of the parties’ arbitration agreement set out in Clause 20.3 of the PPA.

-(N) Commencement of the MERC ProceedingA copy of the said letter is annexed hereto and marked EXHIBIT “G”.
+(N) Commencement of the MERC Proceeding

-20:45sOn 25 May 2001 (after the Petitioner’s offices were closed for business), Respondent No. 1 served the Petitioner with a copy of a petition filed by Respondent No. 1 before Respondent No. 2 (being case No. 3 of 2001) K,a,1218 filed bybefore Respondent No. 2, Respondent No. 1 for the first time 1) and differences d;
+At about 20:45 hours IST on 25th May 2001 (after the Petitioner’s offices were closed for business), Respondent No. 1 served the Petitioner with a copy of a Petition filed by Respondent No. 1 before Respondent No. 2 (being case No. 3 of 2001) (a copy of which is annexed hereto and marked as Exhibit “K”).
+The Petition, together with its annexures, runs to some 1218 pages.

+In paragraphs 6 to 16 of the Petition filed by Respondent No. 1 before Respondent No. 2, Respondent No. 1 for the first time contended (inter alia) that, by reason of the provisions of section 22(2)(n) of the ERC Act,

+(1) Respondent No. 2 had exclusive jurisdiction to adjudicate upon the disputes and differences which had arisen between the Petitioner and Respondent No. 1;